 Moving out of the marital home

 Often, the marital home will be where the main assets exist and can be used to pay off unsecured debt.
-However, during these challenging times, it can be a long and drawn out process, with things becoming even more complicated if one person is planning on remaining at the property.
+However, during these challenging times, it can be a long and drawn out process, with things becoming even more complicated if one person is planning to continue staying at the property.
+During these complex times, selling the property may become a crucial decision.
+However, in order to navigate the legal intricacies and ensure a fair and smooth sale, you may need the help of a real estate attorney.
+An experienced real estate attorney can provide valuable guidance throughout the process, ensuring your rights are protected, and the transaction is handled efficiently.
+That way, you can navigate the complexities of selling the property during a divorce and work towards a satisfactory resolution for all parties involved.

 For couples with joint liability – that means you both are on the mortgage – each party is liable for the full amount.
 If negotiations and agreements can’t be made on how you are going to meet the payments, then speaking to your lender to discuss your situation might be recommended.
 It is also worth pointing out that if you have a joint debt and the other person can’t repay the debt or enter bankruptcy, you could then be liable to pay back the full amount.